 The upper bound N of the number of elements must be specified in the constructor of the class, like for example by

-Of course, by “known upper bound” we do not mean a possibly astronomically large number N that has been the result of a mathematical analysis of the algorithm, yet is never reached in concrete program runs as the actual number of elements.
+Of course, by “known upper bound” we do not mean a possibly astronomically large number N here, which has been the result of a mathematical analysis of the algorithm, yet is never reached in concrete program runs as the actual number of elements.
 Rather, the corresponding stack should, eventually, have (almost) N elements actually, and this N should not be exorbitantly large.

 More about stacks with a bounded number of elements can be found on the corresponding manual page.